 When you leave, we stay in touch: social media help us and we comment your pictures while you go on with your trip, we receive your nice feedback with great pleasures and sometimes we welcome you again some years later and are happy to give you contacts and suggestions for your next Italian destination.

 The process is smooth, it’s exactly like the correspondence with a friend living in another country, that’s what we aim to be, here in Rome, for you.
 Our name is a sign… you know… “nomen omen”, as the Romans used to say.
 And the lean philosophy preaches that YOU pull this process and value.
 We do not want to oversell activities and tours, we try to accommodate your needs about timings as much as possible, we keep the experience private to be really personal, even if we might earn more from “small group tours” as many companies do.

 Last steps (5) is about perfection: we know we are far from that, but lean thinking means targeting for perfection, not exactly reaching it!
-We do question ourselves, we share opinions among our team of tour guides and even with competitors and counterparts in other cities, we ask feedbacks to our guests, we invest in ourselves with lectures, educational trips, books (OMG how many books we want to read!!!
-I wish I had a sabbatical year just to read!), inspections, exhibits… And above all, we are content, but never satisfied and look always for new projects and experiences.
+We do question ourselves, we share opinions among our team of tour guides and even with competitors and counterparts in other cities, we ask for feedbacks to our guests, we invest in ourselves with lectures, educational trips, books (OMG how many books we want to read!!!), inspections, exhibits… And above all, we are content, but never satisfied and look always for new projects and experiences.

-From this read, I reinforced my opinion about the importance of respect, trust and fairness in business:
+From this reading, I reinforced my opinion about the importance of respect, trust and fairness in business: